-New underquoting laws apply to the sale of NSW residential property from 1 January 2016.
+New underquoting laws that apply to the sale of NSW residential property started on 1 January 2016.

-Agents who commit an underquoting offence may be fined up to $22,000 and could lose their commission and fees earned from the sale of an underquoted property.
+Agents who commit an underquoting offence can be fined up to $22,000 and could lose their commission and fees earned from the sale of an underquoted property.

 Agents and consumers should be aware of how the underquoting laws affect their rights and responsibilities.

-Prospective buyers can learn how the new laws help to protect them by visiting our Making an offer page.
-Refer also to the Protect yourself from underquoting flyer.
-It has been translated in Arabic, Chinese, Korean and Vietnamese (for more translated publications visit our Community language information web page).
+- Prospective buyers can learn how the new laws help to protect them by visiting our making an offer page.
+We’ve also developed a protect yourself from underquoting flyer (PDF, 65.34 KB) that has been translated in Arabic, Chinese, Korean and Vietnamese.
+Go to our <community language information page> for more information.

-Property owners using an agent to sell their property should refer to our Underquoting information for sellers page.
-Sellers should also make sure agents give them the Agency agreements mandatory document.
+- Property owners using an agent to sell their property should refer to our underquoting information for sellers page.
+Sellers should also make sure agents give them the mandatory agency agreements document.

-Agents must be familiar with the new Underquoting guidelines for residential property.
+- Agents must be familiar with the new Underquoting guidelines for residential property.
 They explain agents’ responsibilities and actions that breach them.
-Real estate agencies should refer to the guidelines to maintain proper procedures for agents to comply with the underquoting laws.
-For more details, refer to our Underquoting page for agents.
+Go to our underquoting page for agents page for more information.

 Be aware that, simply because a property sells for more than expected, this does not mean underquoting has occurred.
 Sometimes competitive buyer behaviour can result in a much higher sale price than what an agent could have reasonably estimated.
 However, the law now requires an agent to be able to show that their estimate was reasonable, up-to-date and evidence-based.